1. Overview

 funder_id Unique funder identifier (e.g., F02683) Text 100%

-funder_type Funder classification: UK Government, NHS, Local Government, Education Institution, CSO, Police, Fire and Rescue, Other, or Junk/Invalid Text 100%
+funder_type Funder classification: UK Government, NHS, Local Government, Education Institution, CSO, Police, Fire and Rescue, Private Sector, Other, or Junk/Invalid Text 100%

 Note: The funder_name_alt and funder_type_alt fields are populated only where an alternative funder name was assigned during the classification pipeline.
 This primarily applies to Contracts Finder funders that were manually refined to their parent Central Government department (e.g., DVSA mapped to DFTRANSPORT).